 How much money is awarded in the Monroe-Brown Internship Program?

 Students receive at least minimum wage from the company for working 400 hours during the summer.
-Upon completion of the internship, they are then given a $1,000 bonus - $500 from the Monroe-Brown Foundation and $500 from the company - and two payments of $2,500 - one payment at the end of each of the first two semesters following the internship.
-The payments will be made directly to the school in the student's name.
-Altogether, interns selected to participate in the program will receive $6,000 plus the hourly wage paid by the employer, totaling at least $8,000.
+Upon completion of the internship, they are then given a $1,000 bonus - $500 from the Monroe-Brown Foundation and $500 from the company, plus one payment at the end of the semester immediately following the internship.
+The payment will be made directly to the school in the student's name.
+Altogether, interns selected to participate in the program will receive $3,500 plus the hourly wage paid by the employer, totaling at least $6,900.

 **Students MUST complete both semesters following the internship to get the full amount of scholarship.
 If only one semester is completed following the internship, only half of the scholarship dollars will be awarded.